Izzygit/vesc_pkg/tnt/README.md

 * _Features_
   * Dynamic Stability
     * Pitch Rate Stability no longer affects pitch rate for braking currents
+  * Acceleration
+    * Added new filter Gyro Notch Filter under Acceleration->Filter
+    * The parameter defines the center frequency of the stop band to exclude gyro IMU noise
 * _Fixes/Improvements_
    * Fixed a bug causing yaw gain to not be applied, but debug values were reading correctly
    * Changed the way Braking Pitch Rate Kp is applied to make it more impactful to the board tune
    * Changed EMA Filter Factor calculation for higher IMU sample rates
    * Change the yaw calculation for higher IMU sample rates
-   * Improved efficiency of the searching function for pitch, roll, and yaw gain
+   * Improved efficiency of the function that calculates pitch, roll, and yaw gain
-   * Improved efficiency of the debug calculations by only caluclating values displayed on AppUI
+   * Improved efficiency of the debug calculations by only calculating values displayed on AppUI
 * ### 1.6
 * **This version requires 6.05+ firmware to function properly**
 * _Features_